ghc-proposals/ghc-proposals/README.rst

 +-----+-----------------------------+----------------+----------------------------------+--------------------------+----------------------------------+
 | |8| | Implemention                | Indefinite     | Unspecified                      | Implement the proposal   | |implemented|                    |
 +-----+-----------------------------+----------------+----------------------------------+--------------------------+----------------------------------+

+.. [*] Click the link to see a detailed description.
+.. [*] Click the link to see a list of proposals in this stage.

 .. |1| replace:: `1 <#proposal-creation>`__
 .. |2| replace:: `2 <#community-discussion>`__